zuyouchen/225-final-proj/README.md

 ./bin/exec
 ```

 Due to our data set being a fixed set of nodes, we do not allow the user to change the input flle.
-Furthermore, because of our integration into a visualization program, we have enforced the output of our data into the folder \output.
-After running ./bin/exec, all three output files for our primary path finding algorithms ("allrem-output.csv," "anypercent-output.csv," and "bfs-output.csv") are located in the \output folder.
+Furthermore, because of our integration into a visualization program, we have enforced the output of our data into the directory `\output`.
+After making and running `./bin/exec`, we expect all three output files for our primary path finding algorithms ("allrem-output.csv," "anypercent-output.csv," and "bfs-output.csv") are located in the `\output` directory.

 3) To run our test suite, type